You Are Not Alone

 How & When To Tell A Child They Are Adopted

-At FAC, we believe in exploring how and when to tell a child they are adopted.
+At FAC, we believe in exploring how and when to tell a child about their adoption.
 For this reason, we include this topic in our pre-adoption training classes.
-It is vital that a child is told in an age-appropriate way and should grow up knowing the truth about themselves.
+It is vital to tell the child in an age-appropriate way so he or she can grow up knowing the truth about themselves.
 Many excellent children’s books are available on the market that can help explain.
 “I wished for you: An adoption story,” by Marianne Richmond, and “Tell me again about the night I was born,” by Jamie Lee Curtis are a few examples.

 Parenting can be frustrating at times.
 Every parent can think of a time when their frustration level was high, and all parents can sympathize with that frustration.
 Parenting is challenging when there is little or no family support.
 We have all heard of cases when parents or caregivers have acted out their frustration and caused the child harm, or worse, the child’s death.
 Shaking a baby or young child is one example of this abuse.
 NCT is a non-profit out of the UK, but they have some great resources.
 You can read their articles on their website at https://www.nct.org.uk/baby-toddler/crying.

 Shaken Baby Syndrome (SBS) is a serious brain injury resulting from forcefully shaking an infant or toddler.
 SBS describes what occurs when a baby or young child is shaken, usually in frustration or anger.
 In these cases, the infant is shaken so violently that brain or spinal cord damage occurs.
 This damage may result in injuries so severe the child never fully recovers or, worse, dies.